Darby O'Gill and the Little People: Production

 Walt Disney conceived the film during a trip to Ireland with the Irish Folklore Commission in 1947.
 The following year, Disney announced he would make a film titled Three Wishes, based on a script from Watkin about an Irishman battling a leprechaun, which was to involve both live action and animation, but the script was never produced.
 Disney took a second trip to Ireland in 1956 and announced a new film that October, The Three Wishes of Darby O'Gill, based on Kavanagh's 1903 book Darby O'Gill and the Good People, retaining Watkin as writer.
 Disney studied Gaelic folklore for three months at the Dublin Library and received input from seanchaithe (traditional storytellers) while developing the film.
 During casting in London in February 1958, the film's title became Darby O'Gill and the Little People.

 Barry Fitzgerald was Disney's first choice to play both Darby and Brian.
 Sharpe and O'Dea were instead cast in the lead roles after Disney spotted O'Dea in a pantomime.
 Munro was cast in March after Disney signed her for a five-year contract, while Connery was borrowed from 20th Century Fox, where he was then under contract.
 Darby O'Gill and the Little People was Connery's first leading role.
 Filming started on the Disney backlot in May 1958, though some location work was done at Albertson Ranch in the San Fernando Valley.

+Disney's Stage 4 was purpose-built for the production of Darby O’Gill, housing some of the largest sets ever constructed, their scale necessitated by numerous and elaborate forced perspective setups.
+A total of 649 lights were needed to illuminate the football field-sized stage.
+When those lights were switched on for the first time, their combined power surge temporarily knocked out electricity to the city of Burbank.

 Munro and Connery sing a duet in the film titled "Pretty Irish Girl", apparently dubbing over vocals by Brendan O'Dowda and Ruby Murray, which was released in the UK as a single in 1959.
 A demonstration recording of Connery singing the song solo was included in the 1992 compilation The Music of Disney: A Legacy of Song.

 Dell Comics released a comic book adaptation of the film in August 1959.

 Walt Disney Home Video released the film for VHS in October 1981 as its first home media release.